evsynthacademy/search-screen/modules/Design Search/_posts/2001-01-05-structure-search.md

 <img src="{{site.baseurl}}/img/search-structure-02.PNG" width="400" >
 </center>

 How do you include your comparators in your search?
 You have a few options.
-You can include the comparator in the sting of “ORs” with the intervention:
+You can include the comparator in the string of “ORs” with the intervention:

 <center>
 <img src="{{site.baseurl}}/img/search-structure-03.PNG" width="400" >